-And if you’ve ever wondered why drummers and singers are always smiling… now you know!
+And if you’ve ever wondered why drummers are always smiling… now you know!

 Craig is also the author of the books Meditation for Beginners and Meditation Power, he has written three manifestos and built a publishing company Tools for the Muso specialising in music manuscript books.
 His writing has also been featured in Tiny Buddha, Change This and Pick The Brain.